-As of December 31, 2016 the Association had \$280,174 in loanable funds outstanding.
+As of December 31, 2017 the Association had \$275,994 in loanable funds outstanding.
 The Association is able to effectively deploy these funds as working capital to boost profitability and patronage refunds.
 Through AgFirst's direct note pricing accounting for the calculation of interest expense the Association is given an interest rate credit for loanable funds based on the prevailing average direct note rate of the Association's entire portfolio.
 The Association, however, had an option to lock in a portion of this interest rate credit at fixed rates through a fixed rate loanable funds lock program administered by AgFirst in previous years.
-The Association has certain positions locked with this program for three more years.
-As of December 31, 2016, \$9,000 of loanable funds remained locked at fixed rates.
-These fixed positions are expected to mature by the end of 2017.
+The Association had certain positions locked with this program during 2017, all of which expired by year-end.

-Total notes payable to the Bank at December 31, 2016, was \$846,527 as compared to \$798,928 at December 31, 2015 and \$768,069 at December 31, 2014.
-The increase in 2016 of 5.96 percent as compared to December 31, 2015 was attributable to an increase in Association loan volume.
-The average volume of outstanding notes payable to the Bank was \$834,990 and \$767,536 for the years ended December 31, 2016 and 2015, respectively.
-Refer to Note 6, Notes Payable to AgFirst Farm Credit Bank, of the Notes to the Consolidated Financial Statements, for weighted average interest rates and maturities, and additional information concerning the Association's notes payable.
+Total notes payable to the Bank at December 31, 2017, was \$885,588 as compared to \$846,527 at December 31, 2016 and \$798,928 at December 31, 2015.
+The increase in 2017 of 4.61 percent as compared to December 31, 2016 was attributable to an increase in Association loan volume.
+The average volume of outstanding notes payable to the Bank was \$872,315 and \$834,990 for the years ended December 31, 2017 and 2016, respectively.
+Refer to Note 6, Notes Payable to AgFirst Farm Credit Bank, of the Notes to the Consolidated Financial Statements, for weighted average interest rates and maturities, and additional information concerning the Association's notes